BasicPrimitives/react/docs/DiagramSizing.md

 [React](../src/Samples/PageSizeDiagram.js)

 ## Auto Size Diagram in Article
-Another diagram integration scenario is diagram placement inside article, so component needs to auto expand its size in order to accommodate all nodes of diagram without minimization or trancation.
+Another diagram integration scenario is diagram placement inside article, so component needs to auto expand its size in order to accommodate all nodes of diagram without minimization or truncation.
 Set `pageFitMode` to `PageFitMode.AutoSize` and component will size itself to show all nodes of diagram.

 Use following options to constrain component auto size: